Tame Class Field Theory for Singular Varieties over Finite Fields: The fundamental group and tame coverings

 Let $X$ be a scheme, separated and of finite type over a finite field $\F$.
 The absolute Galois group $\Gal_\F$ acts on $\bar X=X\times_\F \bar \F$ via its action on $\bar \F$.
 Pulling an etale sheaf $\f$ on $X$ back to $\bar \f$ on $\bar X$, we obtain a sheaf with a $\Gal_\F$-action, cf.\ \cite[XIII \S 1.1]{sga7}.
 Using this action, the etale cohomology $H^*_\et(X,\f)$ can be calculated as the cohomology of $R\Gamma_{\Gal_\F} R\Gamma_\et(\bar X, \bar \f)$.
 The Weil-etale cohomology of $\f$ is by definition the cohomology of $R\Gamma_G\, R\Gamma_\et(\bar X, \bar \f)$, where $G\cong \Z$ is the subgroup of $\Gal_\F$ generated by the Frobenius.
 Since $R\Gamma_{\Gal_\F}$ and $R\Gamma_G$ coincide on discrete torsion modules, etale and Weil-etale cohomology coincide on torsion sheaves (cf.\ \cite[\S 2]{tho-weil} for a more detailed account).

 We can calculate the Weil-etale cohomology of a sheaf $\f$ as follows: Choose an injective resolution $\f\to \I^\bullet$.
 Then

 and

-where $F^*$ is the pull-back along the Frobenius.
+where $F^*$ is the pull-back along the Frobenius, and the left complex is considered to be in homological degree $0$.
 We form the double complex by using the negative of the differential in the second complex, i.e., the differential of the total complex has the form

 From the definition, we obtain short exact sequences

 as well as a homomorphism

 for each $i\ge 0$, which is an isomorphism for $i=0$ and injective for $i=1$.